Ryan Sommer

 Ryan Sommer (born August 27, 1993) is a Canadian bobsledder.

 Career

 He participated at the IBSF World Championships 2019, winning a medal in the four-man event.

 In January 2022, Sommer was named to Canada's 2022 Olympic team.
 Sommer would go onto win the bronze medal in the Four-man event.

 On August 25, 2022, Sommer announced his retirement from the sport.

+Personal life

+Sommer is married to Canadian hockey player Blayre Turnbull.